 CFO Burt Podbere highlighted the company’s stability, reporting 31% annual growth in subscription revenue, an operating cash flow of 1.38 billion USD, and a free cash flow of 1.07 billion USD.
 He said, “These results underscore our operating discipline and position us well to deliver quality services to clients and shareholders.”

 CrowdStrike anticipates significant growth in the 2026 fiscal year, driven by demand for the Falcon platform and expanding market opportunities.
 In Q1 FY2026, which ends on 30 April 2025, revenue is projected to grow by 25% to 1.05 billion USD.
 Operating profit is expected to range between 252.80 million USD and 258.10 million USD, with diluted EPS between 0.98 USD and 0.99 USD.
-For the full fiscal year, revenue growth may reach 23-24%, ranging between 4.63 billion USD and 4.67 billion USD, and operating profit is projected to be between 1.09 billion USD and 1.13 billion USD, with EPS between 4.27 USD and 4.40 USD.
+For the full fiscal year, revenue growth may reach 23-24%, between 4.63 billion USD and 4.67 billion USD, and operating profit is projected to be between 1.09 billion USD and 1.13 billion USD, with EPS between 4.27 USD and 4.40 USD.

 The quarter also included a record-breaking major deal with a Fortune 100 healthcare company that had previously used Microsoft solutions and experienced a security breach.
 The CrowdStrike team rapidly deployed over 46,000 sensors, stopped the attack, and migrated the client to the Falcon platform – including Falcon Complete Identity, Falcon Cloud Security, LogScale Next-Gen SIEM, and Charlotte AI modules – replacing more than three previous vendors and reducing the number of agents by 75%.